mikebway/pgevents-poc/README.md

 GitHub repository demonstrates how to use the EventArc and CloudEvents libraries to do something more sophisticated.
-The [`cloud-events-sdk-eventarc`](https://github.com/salrashid123/cloud-events-sdk-eventarc) code is getting a little old and uses some deprecated CloudEvent methods; the [Golang SDK for CloudEvents](https://cloudevents.github.io/sdk-go/) documentation straightens some of that out
+The [`cloud-events-sdk-eventarc`](https://github.com/salrashid123/cloud-events-sdk-eventarc) code is getting a little old and uses some deprecated CloudEvent methods; the [Golang SDK for CloudEvents](https://cloudevents.github.io/sdk-go/) documentation straightens some of that out.

 ## Acknowledgements